310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
-It’s hard to tell different types of potatoes from one another, but since these ones were from Takamine Greengrocer, they’re guaranteed to be excellent-quality vegetables.
+It’s tricky to classify what potatoes are, but since these are sold at ‘Takamine Greengrocer’, that means they’re also splendid vegetables.

 And vegetables are extremely high in nutritional value!
 Eat as much as you like!
 {% endbubble %}